mikebronner/laravel-model-caching/README.md

 This is an MIT-licensed open-source project.
 Its continued development is made possible by the community.
 If you find it useful, please consider
 <a href="https://github.com/sponsors/mikebronner">💖 becoming a sponsor</a>
-or giving it a
+and
-<a href="https://github.com/mikebronner/laravel-model-caching">⭐ star on GitHub</a>.
+<a href="https://github.com/mikebronner/laravel-model-caching">⭐ing it on GitHub</a>.
 </p>

 <p align="center">